swarris/ComBaR/README.md

 - sudo pip install pyOpenCL

 Getting pyPaSWAS:
-pyPaSWAS is required as module: git submodule init git submodule update
+pyPaSWAS is required as a module.
+Run in the following two commands in the ComBaR root folder: git submodule init git submodule update

 Running the software
 --------------------

 The two input files are mandatory.
 Through the options the user can specify the file types of the input files (default: fasta), an output file and a log file.
-When requested, PyPaSWAS will terminate if the output file already exists.
+When requested, ComBaR will terminate if the output file already exists.

 Run it by calling:
 - *python combar.py |options| file1 file2*